Self-host PatentChecker

 # Authenticate to GHCR (if required by your license / package visibility) echo "$GH_TOKEN" | docker login ghcr.io -u <github_user> --password-stdin # Pull by tag (convenient) docker pull ghcr.io/omniscoder/patentchecker:<tag> # Prefer pinning by digest for production/audit docker pull ghcr.io/omniscoder/patentchecker@sha256:<digest>

-Verify signatures before running
+Verify container signatures before running

 Images are signed.
 Verify the exact digest you plan to run.